FIND YOUR FIT - FACE SHAPE

 Round faces are all about curves.
 With fuller cheeks, wide forehead and a rounded chin, round faces are usually proportional in width and length.

 Round faces are the perfect showcase for strong angular shapes, just look for frames with lenses that are wider than they are deep.
 Rounds also play well with frames that have a slight upsweep at the corners to show off those great cheeks and brings focus to the eyes.
-Try Jack, Rudy, and Taylor.
+Try Cameron, Riley, and Westley.

 Oval faces are well balanced, with a gently curved jawline that is slightly narrower than the forehead.
 Cheekbones are generally high and face length is approximately 1.5 times the width.
 Oval is a versatile face shape with features that can work with a variety of frames.

 Square and rectangular frames add contrast to the curved lines of the oval face.
 Other shapes are fair game as well, just be sure to keep scale in mind.
 Ovals biggest downfall is a frame that is too small or too large, throwing off the natural balance of the face.
-Try Alex, Margot, and Pepper.
+Try Anderson, Henry, and Pepper.

 Characterized by a broad forehead, strong horizontal jawline and square chin, square faces are generally proportional in width and length.
 The key for squares is to find frames that allow their architectural features to shine.